mars-sim/mars-sim/setup.md

 - Install the latest Java JRE or JDK on your machine.
   See `Prerequisites` at [README.md](https://github.com/mars-sim/mars-sim/blob/master/README.md)

-- Download a binary mars-sim edition of your choice.
+- Download a binary edition of your choice.

 ---------------------------------------------------------------------